-1.1 East Sussex County Council, Brighton & Hove City Council and the South Downs National Park Authority (the Authorities) have responsibility for planning the future management of waste and production of minerals.
+- 1.1 East Sussex County Council, Brighton & Hove City Council and the South Downs National Park Authority (the Authorities) have responsibility for planning the future management of waste and production of minerals.
 To guide those decisions the Authorities are required to prepare Minerals and Waste Local Plans which contain policies that guide where minerals and waste developments should go.
-These policies are then used to make decisions on planning applications for waste management and minerals activities.

-1.2 The Waste and Minerals Local Plan (WMLP) is currently comprised of the:

-- Waste and Minerals Plan 2013 (WMP), and - Waste and Minerals Sites Plan 2017 (WMSP).

-1.3 This document sets out proposed revisions to specific policies within the WMLP.
+These policies are then used to make decisions on planning applications for waste management and minerals activities. - 1.2 The Waste and Minerals Local Plan (WMLP) is currently comprised of the: - Waste and Minerals Plan 2013 (WMP), and - Waste and Minerals Sites Plan 2017 (WMSP). - 1.3 The purpose of the review principally focuses on minerals provision, as well as updating and clarifying certain other policies, it is not a complete review of the WMLP.
+This document therefore sets out proposed revisions to specific policies within the WMLP.
 The Plan Area for this and the other WMLP documents is the administrative areas of East Sussex and Brighton & Hove including part of the South Downs National Park and the Plan period for the policies within this document is 2019-2034 inclusive (15 years).
-The revised policies include two key changes:

-- East Sussex and Brighton & Hove to become more reliant on aggregates from the marine sources and other sources outside of the Plan Area. - Providing increased protection for minerals and minerals related infrastructure against inappropriate development being located nearby,

-1.4 A number of updates to clarify and consolidate existing policies are also proposed, along with a small extension to a clay quarry.
-No other alterations to the existing strategy are being proposed at this time.
+This period differs from the period covered by the existing WMLP.
+However, at the completion of this review, a full plan review of the entire WMLP will be undertaken which will provide an opportunity to align the Plan period.
+The revised policies include two key changes: - East Sussex and Brighton & Hove to become more reliant on aggregates from the marine sources and other sources outside of the Plan Area. - Providing increased protection for minerals and minerals related infrastructure against inappropriate development being located nearby, - 1.4 A number of updates to clarify and consolidate existing policies are also proposed, along with an additional policy for the provision of an additional area of clay extraction at Aldershaw Farm.
+No other alterations to the existing strategy are being proposed at this time. - 1.5 This document, if adopted, will join the other WMLP documents in forming part of the Development Plan for the administrative areas set out in Paragraph 1.3.
+This means that relevant policies within the WMLP documents apply to all development within this area, not just proposals for waste and minerals development, and that other local authorities within this area will need to consider relevant WMLP policies when determining planning applications.
+Similarly, other relevant Development Plan documents besides the WMLP will need to be considered when determining applications for waste and minerals development.

-1.5 At this stage, this document contains draft polices and the Authorities are seeking your views on these.
-This consultation, known as a Regulation 18 consultation, is one of the stages in preparing a local plan.
-Examples of topics you may wish to comment on include specific parts of proposed text, alternative strategies that you wish the Authorities to consider or topics which you believe have been overlooked.

-1.6 Following the consultation the Authorities will consider the response before publishing a revised document for further consultation.
-At this stage, the draft policies in this document do not form part of the WMLP.